terminatingcode/quote/README.md

 Everytime a Go project is compiled, it will store results in the $GOCACHE directory.
 The $GOCACHE default location is `$HOME/.cache/go-build` where, as Russ Cox explains: "if you run this exact compiler on these exact inputs. this is the output you’d get.
 If the answer is not in the cache, your build uses a little more CPU to run the compiler instead of reusing the output."

 ## Module Cache:
-Source code dependencies are now downloaded and stored in the module cache which defaults to `$GOPATH/src/mod`, defaulting to `$HOME/go/src/mod`.
+Source code dependencies are now downloaded and stored in the module cache which defaults to `$GOPATH/pkg/mod/`.
 In addition to making source code available for reuse in a centralised location, this reduces the risk that source code, even with the same version number, has in anyway changed by avoiding downloading dependencies unless necessary.
 Russ Cox:
 "The `go.sum` file will detect if you get a different answer on re-download, but knowing you got the wrong bits doesn’t help you make progress on actually building your code.
 Also these paths end up in file-line information in binaries, so they show up in stack traces, and the like and feed into tools like text editors or debuggers that don’t necessarily know how to trigger the right cache refresh."

 ## Useful Links: